"Go Ye into All the World and Preach the Gospel....."

 Romans 5:12-6:11, 12 "When Adam sinned, sin entered the entire human race.
 His sin spread death throughout all the world, so everything began to grow old and die, for all sinned.
 13 We know that it was Adam's sin that caused this because although, of course, people were sinning from the time of Adam until Moses, God did not in those days judge them guilty of death for breaking His laws-because He had not yet given His laws to them, nor told them what He wanted them to do.
 14 So when their bodies died it was not for their own sins since they themselves had never disobeyed God's special law against eating the forbidden fruit, as Adam had.
 What a contrast between Adam and Christ who was yet to come!
 15 And what a difference between man's sin and God's forgiveness!
 For this one man, Adam, brought death to many through his sin.
 But this one man, Jesus Christ, brought forgiveness to many through God's mercy.
 16 Adam's one sin brought the penalty of death to many, while Christ freely takes away many sins and gives glorious life instead.
 17 The sin of this one man, Adam, caused death to be king over all, but all who will take God's gift of forgiveness and acquittal are kings of life because of this one man, Jesus Christ.
 18 Yes, Adam's sin brought punishment to all, but Christ's righteousness makes men right with God, so that they can live.

 19 Adam caused many to be sinners because he disobeyed God, and Christ caused many to be made acceptable to God because He obeyed.
 20 The ten commandments were given so that all could see the extent of their failure to obey God's laws.
 But the more we see our sinfulness, the more we see God's abounding grace forgiving us.
 21 Before, sin ruled over all men and brought them to death, but now God's kindness rules instead, giving us right standing with God and resulting in eternal life through Jesus Christ our Lord.
-Romans 6:1-11, 1 Well then, shall we keep on sinning so that God can keep on showing us more and more kindness and forgiveness?
-2,3 Of course not!
-Should we keep on sinning when we don't have to?
-For sin's power over us was broken when we became Christians and were baptized to become part of Jesus Christ; through His death the power of your old sinful nature was shattered.
-4 Your old sin-loving nature was buried with Him by baptism when He died, and when God the Father, with glorious power, brought Him back to life again, you were given His wonderful new life to enjoy.

-First John 1:3-10, “That we have seen and heard declare we unto you, that ye also may have fellowship with us: and truly our fellowship is with the Father, and with His Son Jesus Christ.
+First John 1:3-10, “That which we have seen and heard declare we unto you, that ye also may have fellowship with us: and truly our fellowship is with the Father, and with His Son Jesus Christ.
 And these things write we unto you, that your joy may be full.

-This then is the message we have heard of Him, and declare unto you, that God is light, and in Him is no darkness at all.
-If we say that we have fellowship with Him and walk in darkness, we lie, and do not the truth: But if we walk in the light, as He is in the light, we have fellowship one with another, and the blood of Jesus Christ His Son cleanseth us from ALL sin.
-If we say that we have no sin, we deceive ourselves, and the truth is not in us.
-If we confess our sins, He is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
-If we say that we have not sinned, we make Him a liar, and His Word is not in us.”
+This then is the message which we have heard of Him, and declare unto you, that God is light, and in Him is no darkness at all.
+If we say that we have fellowship with Him, and walk in darkness, we lie, and do not the truth: But if we walk in the light, as He is in the light, we have fellowship one with another, and the blood of Jesus Christ His Son cleanseth us from all sin.

 The word grace is the Greek word “charis” and comes from “chairo”, which means to be cheerful, i.e. calmly happy or well-off; impersonally especially as salutation (on meeting or parting), be well:- farewell, be glad, God speed, greeting, hail, joy(fully), rejoice.
 Charis means, graciousness (as gratifying), of manner or act (abstractly or concretely) literally, figuratively, or spiritually; especially the divine influence upon the heart, and its reflection in the life; including gratitude);-acceptable, benefit, favor, gift, grace (gracious), joy, liberality, pleasure, thanks (thanksworthy).
 You could write a book on just the definition of grace.

+The word mercy in the Greek is “eleos, compassion (human or divine, especially active):-(+ tender) mercy.
+The word “eleeo” that comes out of 'eleos' means to be compassionate (by word or deed, specifically by divine grace):- have compassion (pity on), have (obtain, receive, shew) mercy (on).
 Luke 18:9-14, “And He [Jesus] spake this parable unto certain which trusted in themselves that they were righteous and despised others: Two men went up into the temple to pray; the one a Pharisee and the other a publican.
 The Pharisee stood and prayed thus with himself, God, I thank thee, that I am not as other men are, extortioners, unjust, adulterers, or even as this publican.
 I fast twice in the week, I give tithes of all that I possess.
 And the publican, standing afar off, would not lift up so much as his eyes unto Heaven but smote upon his breast, saying, God be merciful to me a sinner.
 I tell you, this man went down to his house justified rather than the other: for every one that exalteth himself shall be abased; and he that humbleth himself shall be exalted.”
-God gave us the “Starter Kit” through His Son Jesus so He could set us free to be what He wants us to be and we need to remember that we are sinners and when we do have the urge to sin we need to humble ourselves before God and trust Him.
+Matthew 5:5, “Blessed are the meek: for they shall inherit the earth.”

 Another mercy scripture that comes to mind is John 3:16 & 17, “For God so loved the world, that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life.
 For God sent not His Son into the world to condemn the world; but that the world through Him might be saved.”
-Another good grace scripture is Ephesians 2:1-10 on page eight of this chapter.
+Another good grace scripture is Ephesians 2:1-10 on page seven of this chapter.

-Mercy and grace when I was a sinner gave me the opportunity, regardless of what I had done as a sinner, to come to God and repent and have the sins He had already forgiven me of remitted and be delivered out of the kingdom of darkness into His marvelous light.
-First Peter 2:9, "But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of Him who hath called you out of darkness into His marvellous light:"
+There are two kinds of mercy and grace, one for the sinner and one for the saints.
+When we were sinners we needed to know that God had forgiven us and loved us even when we were dead in our sins.
+Romans 5:8, “But God commandeth His love toward us, in that, while we were yet sinners, Christ died for us.” and Ephesians 2:4-5, “But God, who is rich in mercy, for His great love wherewith He loved us, Even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;)” Mercy and grace when I was a sinner gave me the opportunity, regardless of what I had done as a sinner, to come to God and repent and have the sins He had already forgiven me of remitted and be delivered out of the kingdom of darkness into His marvelous light.
+First Peter 2:9, "But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of Him who hath called you out of darkness into His marvellous light:" and Ephesians 1:6-7, “To the praise of the glory of His grace, wherein He hath made us accepted in the beloved.
+In whom we have redemption through His blood, the forgiveness of sins, according to the riches of His grace;”

-Mercy and grace!
-Mercy and grace, to me as a child of God, is the time God gives us until we catch on and He will tolerate certain behavior and is quick to forgive us that behavior, so that we can allow Him to show us the truth and help us to be what He wants us to be and that might not be what we envision He wants us to be, but what He has predetermined He wants us to be.
 He has taught me to be comfortable in asking Him to forgive me my indiscretion or, unfortunately, indiscretions.
 I then ask Him to show me what I did to allow satan to be able to get me to do whatever it is I have done, because I need to know how not to do whatever again.
-What is the sense in Him forgiving me over and over for the same thing.
-We must learn to yield to the regenerating power of the Holy Ghost and confess our sins and be forgiven and cleansed from all unrighteousness.
-When you are striving to serve God to the fullest the devil is going to fight you to the best of his ability but remember, First John 4:4, "Ye are of God, little children, and have overcome them: because greater is He [The Word of God] that is in you, than he that is in the world."
-You are going to lose and you are going to win, but,,, never give up.
-You can not wear out First John 1:9.
+What is the sense in Him forgiving me over and over for the same thing?
+We must learn to yield to the regenerating power of the Holy Ghost and confess our sins and be forgiven and stay cleansed from all unrighteousness.
+When you are striving to serve God to the fullest the devil is going to fight you to the best of his ability but remember, First John 4:4, “Ye are of God, little children, and have overcome them: because greater is He [The Word of God] that is in you, than he that is in the world.”
+You are going to lose and you are going to win, but,,, never give up you can not wear out First John 1:9.

-James 4:5-8 says, "Do ye think the scripture saith in vain, The spirit that liveth in us lusteth to envy?
+James 4:5-8 says, “Do ye think the scripture saith in vain, The spirit that liveth in us lusteth to envy?
 But He giveth more grace.
 Wherefore He saith, God resisteth the proud, but giveth grace unto the humble.
 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
-Draw nigh to God, and He will draw nigh to you."
-First Peter 5:5-11 says, "for God resisteth the proud, and giveth grace to the humble.
+Draw nigh to God, and He will draw nigh to you.”
+First Peter 5:5-11 says, “For God resisteth the proud, and giveth grace to the humble.
 Humble yourselves therefore under the mighty hand of God, that He may exalt you in due time: Casting all your care upon Him; for He careth for you.
-Be sober, be vigilant; because your adversary the devil, as a roaring lion [not a roaring lion, but as a roaring lion], walketh about, seeking whom he may devour; Whom resist steadfast in the faith, knowing that the same afflictions are accomplished in your brethren that are in the world.
-But the God of all grace, who hath called us unto His eternal glory by Christ Jesus, after that ye have suffered a while, make you perfect, stablish, strengthen, settle you.
+Be sober, be vigilant; because your adversary the devil, as a roaring lion [not a roaring lion, but as a roaring lion], walketh about, seeking whom he may devour; whom resist steadfast in the faith, knowing that the same afflictions are accomplished in your brethren that are in the world.
+But the God of all GRACE, who hath called us unto His eternal glory by Christ Jesus, after that ye have suffered a while, make you perfect, stablish, strengthen, settle you.
 To Him be glory and dominion forever and ever.
-Amen."
+Amen.”

+Grace is the time God allots us to become what, not only He wants us to be, but since we have determined in our hearts to do things His way, what we want to be and is why God is able to show us so much mercy and grace.
 The word grace appears 122 times in the New Testament and mercy 58 times.
 We won't be able to really have peace until we draw near to Him and allow Him to complete His work and make us perfect, grownup, mature.
 When we don't seem to have peace with God or any other entity we have allowed the devil to come in with his wiles and we have begun to wrestle like Ephesians 6:10-13 says and then is when we can take the weapons God has given us through the works of the Cross and the Armor of God and stand in the evil day.

 Romans 8:28-30, "And we know that all things work together for good to them that love God, to them who are the called according to His purpose.
 For whom He did foreknow, He also did predestinate [determine before, ordain-God had a plan for those that put their trust in Him] to be conformed to the image of His Son, that He might be the firstborn among many brethren.
 Moreover whom He did predestinate, them He also called: and whom He called, them He also justified: and whom He justified, them He also glorified."

 There are two kinds of glorified, honored or trustworthy.
-Glorified in Romans 8:30 is the Greek word "doxazo" and means to render glorious, make, to have glory or honor and is another piece of God’s Starter Kit by Jesus.
-The Greek word "endoxazo" is found in Second Thessalonians 1:12 and is derived from the Greek word "endoxos", which means, noble, glorious, honorable, "Wherefore also we pray always for you, that our God would count you worthy of this calling, and fulfill all the good pleasure of His goodness, and the work of faith with power.
-That the Name of our Lord Jesus Christ may be glorified in you, and ye in Him, according to the grace of our God and the Lord Jesus Christ."
+Glorified in Romans 8:30 is the Greek word “doxazo” and means to render glorious, make, to have glory or honor and is another piece of God’s Starter Kit by Jesus.
+The Greek word “endoxazo” is found in Second Thessalonians 1:12 and is derived from the Greek word “endoxos”, which means, noble, glorious, honorable, “Wherefore also we pray always for you, that our God would count you worthy of this calling, and fulfill all the good pleasure of His goodness, and the work of faith with power That the Name of our Lord Jesus Christ may be glorified in you, and ye in Him, according to the grace of our God and the Lord Jesus Christ.”

-Jesus gave us wisdom so we could become wise, sanctification so we could be sanctified, justification so we could be just, washed us in His blood so we could be washed in His Word, righteousness so we could become righteous, redemption so we could be redeemed by the works of the Holy Ghost, peace so we could be peacemakers, grace so we can humble ourselves and grow to be compassionate, mercy so we can be merciful and honor so we could become honorable-trustworthy.
+Jesus gave us wisdom so we could become wise, sanctification so we could be sanctified, washed us in His blood so we could be washed in His Word, righteousness so we could become righteous, justification so we could be just, redemption so we could be redeemed by the works of the Holy Ghost, peace so we could be peacemakers, grace so we can humble ourselves and grow to be compassionate, mercy so we can be merciful and honor so we could become honorable-trustworthy.

 As we move from peace to faith I would like to illustrate how peace with God can help build your faith in God.
 In Acts chapter 16 we read where Paul cast a spirit of divination out of a woman who brought her masters much gain by soothsaying and since she could no longer be of use to her masters we read in verse 19-34, "And when her masters saw that the hope of their gains were gone, they caught Paul and Silas, and drew them into the marketplace unto the rulers.
 And brought them to the magistrates, saying, These men, being Jews do exceedingly trouble our city, And teach customs, which are not lawful for us to receive, neither to observe, being Romans.
 And the multitude rose up together against them: and the magistrates rent off their clothes, and commanded to beat them.
 And when they had laid many stripes upon them, they cast them into prison, charging the jailer to keep them safely: Who, having received such a charge, thrust them into the inner prison, and made their feet fast in the stocks.